paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

   (B) *Coordination of information* — The Service shall provide the Administrator of the Centers for Medicare & Medicaid Services with copies of the lists submitted to the Service under paragraph (2)(C), enrollment data regarding patients served by the Service (and by tribal health programs, to the extent such data is available to the Service), and such other information as the Administrator may require for purposes of administering title XVIII, XIX, or XXI of the Social Security Act.

 (4) **Withdrawal from program** — A tribal health program that bills directly under the program established under this subsection may withdraw from participation in the same manner and under the same conditions that an Indian tribe or tribal organization may retrocede a contracted program to the Secretary under the authority of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.).
+450](./chapter-014-miscellaneous.md#section-450) et seq.).22 See References in Text note below.
 All cost accounting and billing authority under the program established under this subsection shall be returned to the Secretary upon the Secretary’s acceptance of the withdrawal of participation in this program.

-(5) **Termination for failure to comply with requirements** — The Secretary may terminate the participation of a tribal health program or 22 So in original.
+(5) **Termination for failure to comply with requirements** — The Secretary may terminate the participation of a tribal health program or 33 So in original.
 The word “or” probably should not appear. in the direct billing program established under this subsection if the Secretary determines that the program has failed to comply with the requirements of paragraph (2).
 The Secretary shall provide a tribal health program with notice of a determination that the program has failed to comply with any such requirement and a reasonable opportunity to correct such noncompliance prior to terminating the program’s participation in the direct billing program established under this subsection.

-**(e) Related provisions under the Social Security Act** For provisions related to subsections (c) and (d), see sections 1880, 1911, and 2107(e)(1)(D) of the Social Security Act [[42 U.S.C.
+**(e) Related provisions under the Social Security Act** For provisions related to subsections (c) and (d), see sections 1880, 1911, and 2107(e)(1)(D) 2 of the Social Security Act [[42 U.S.C.
 1395qq](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1395qq&num=0&edition=prelim), 1396j, 1397gg(e)(1)(D)].

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsecs. (a) to (d), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
 Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of Title 42.
+Section 2107(e)(1)(D) of the Social Security Act, referred to in subsec. (e), is section 2107(e)(1)(D) of act Aug.
+14, 1935, ch.
+531, as added by Pub.
+L. 111–148, which was redesignated section 2107(e)(1)(F) of act Aug.
+14, 1935, ch.
+531, by Pub.
+L. 114–255, div.
+A, title V, § 5005(c)(1)(A), Dec.
+13, 2016, 130 Stat.
+1194.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 This chapter, referred to in subsec. (b), was in the original “this Act”, meaning Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
 1400, known as the Indian Health Care Improvement Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of this title](./chapter-018-indian-health-care.md#section-1601) and Tables.

-The Indian Self-Determination and Education Assistance Act, referred to in subsec. (d)(4), is Pub.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in subsec. (d)(4), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Codification
 Amendment by Pub.
 L. 111–148 is based on section 151 of title I of S. 1790, One Hundred Eleventh Congress, as reported by the Committee on Indian Affairs of the Senate in Dec.
 2009, which was enacted into law by section 10221(a) of Pub.
 L. 111–148.